nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 - Do not edit the Confluence section in the frontmatter.
 - Do not edit the History section in the frontmatter.
 - If you need to update an image, you need to do it via the command line but do not do it via the GitHub User Interface.
-Assets need to go through Git LFS to be added properly to the documentation.

 ## Global optional frontmatter